-Catholic Prayer: Novena to St. Joseph
+Catholic Prayer: Family Novena to Saint Joseph

 Mary Reed Newland explains that a novena is nine days of any acceptable prayer.
 Here are two examples of novenas to St. Joseph.
 The first is unique in that the prayers are the prayers that would have been taught to Joseph and Jesus and Mary as a child, from Deuteronomy 6:4 ff and Deut.
 11:13 ff.